Cullen-Contrive/Contrive/README.md

 ## Development Setup Instructions

+1. Fork and Clone this repo and open it inside your code editor of choice.
-1. Create a database named `contrive_db` (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).
+2. Create a database named `contrive_db` (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).

-2. The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
+3. The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using [Postico](https://eggerapps.at/postico/) to run the queries as that was used to create the queries.

    1. The queries in the `database.sql` file are set up to create all the necessary tables (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).

    2. The queries in the `dummyData.sql` file are set up to populate the needed data to allow the application to run correctly (see [Application Database](https://github.com/Cullen-Contrive/Contrive#application-database)).

-3. Create a `.env` file in the root directory and edit it as follows:
+4. Create a `.env` file in the root directory and edit it as follows:

    1. Paste this line into the file: